runreveal/kawa/README.md

 ## MQTT
 MQTT will send events to the supplied topic.

-broker, clientID, and topic are required to send data. clientID must be unique from any other mqtt destinations or sources
+broker and clientID are required to send data. clientID must be unique from any other mqtt destinations or sources If topic is not supplied, it will default to the wildcard `#`.

 ```
 {